starxcf/chinese-checkers-ai/README.md

-# Chinese Checkers AI
+# Strategy Board Game Playing Artificial Intelligence Agent

-by Sean, Bill and Alexandra
+### Project by Sean Xiong, Bill Zizek, and Alexandra Yue

-Practice Python program playing Chinese Checkers for a course project
+### SCS 3547 - Intelligent Agents & Reinforcement Learning

+## Description

+Herein, we've designed a Python-based program to evaluate the playing performance and strategy of various intelligent agents on different board games.
+Each board game has a unique configuration of a board, playing pieces,  and rules.
+Stemming from this, each game has a unique strategy to maximize success in winning the game.
+Considering the technical and time requirements of training, optimization, and other factors, we propose analyzing intelligent agents in a simple micro-environment before scaling to a larger, more complex environment.
+To begin with, the intelligent agent's performance will be screened using the rules and board for **Hexapawn**.
+Certain AI will then be selected after critical evaluation and tested using a larger and more complex playing environment in **Chinese Checkers**.

+The **objectives** of this work are two-fold:
+1. Support multiple game environments (Hexapawn and Chinese Checkers)
-**The Goal:** Support multiple different approaches of AI
+2. Support multiple Intelligent Agents (AI) of varying degree of sophistication

-# Detail status
+# Instructions

-The program fow now only contains working rule for Hexapawn to begin with.
-This game is much simpler than Chinese Checkers so that we could efficiently try out some simple algorithm before going to advanced ones.

-There are two entry points for the program: `play*.py` and `train*.py`.
-As the name suggested, play is using the AI defined in this file to do actual play, could be either with human or computer or both. `train*.py` is for the AI to learn by playing with itself or other AI.
+There are two entry points for the program depending on the board game selected:  `play*.py`  and  `train*.py`.
+We suggest starting with Hexapawn.

+Play can then be done with a human player, computer player, or both. `train*.py` is then intended for the AI to learn by playing with itself or other AI.

+# Methods
+**Delete this line upon update**: Explanation of the specific techniques used and how they fit together, Explanation of engineering trade-offs made in designing the agent

+# Analysis

+**Delete this line upon update**: Analysis of the performance of the agent.